bazmurphy/tanstack-query-events/README.md

 ![](readme-images/03-02.png)

-Before we delve into utilizing TanStack Query in this project, it's crucial that we all have a clear understanding of what TanStack Query is and the reasons for considering its use.
-As highlighted in the initial video of this section, TanStack Query serves as a library designed to facilitate the management of HTTP requests and ensure synchronization between the frontend user interface and backend data.
+Before we delve into utilizing `TanStack Query` in this project, it's crucial that we all have a clear understanding of what `TanStack Query` is and the reasons for considering its use.
+As highlighted in the initial video of this section, `TanStack Query` serves as a library designed to facilitate the management of HTTP requests and ensure synchronization between the frontend user interface and backend data.

 The fundamental concept revolves around sending HTTP requests and maintaining coherence between the frontend and backend.
-It's essential to note that while TanStack Query streamlines this process, it is not a prerequisite.
+It's essential to note that while `TanStack Query` streamlines this process, it is not a prerequisite.
 Achieving the same result is feasible using tools like the `useEffect` hook and the `fetch` function, as demonstrated earlier in this course.

-TanStack Query, however, offers a significant advantage in simplifying code, potentially enhancing the developer's experience.
+`TanStack Query`, however, offers a significant advantage in simplifying code, potentially enhancing the developer's experience.
 This is particularly notable due to the library's inclusion of numerous built-in advanced features.
 These features prove invaluable for more intricate React applications, addressing challenges that would otherwise be laborious to tackle independently.

 In the repository, specifically within the `src/components/Events` directory, you'll encounter a component named `NewEventsSection`.
 In the corresponding file, the useEffect hook is employed to execute code responsible for sending an HTTP request to the backend and retrieving events data.
 The component manages states for data, potential errors, and loading indicators to update the UI accordingly.